hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 > > In this case, the pair style is Kokkos-enabled (`pair lj/cut/kk`) while the compute
 > > style `compute coord/atom` is not.
 Whenever you make such a mix of Kokkos and
 > > non-Kokkos styles in the input of a Kokkos run, it costs you dearly since this
-> > requires the data to be copied back to the host incurring performance penalty.
+> > requires the data to be copied back to the host incurring a performance penalty.
 > {: .solution}
 {: .challenge}